Alpine National Coaches Academies

 U.S. Ski Team women's head speed coach Chip White presents Advanced Speed Technique and Tactics to the participants.

-U.S. Ski Team men's head coach Sasha Rearick talks slalom technique on the hill with the Fall Academy participants.
+U.S. Ski Team men's head coach Sasha Rearick talks slalom technique on the hill with the Fall Symposium participants.